NFTs explained: Everything your business needs to know

-The invention of NFTs brought proof of authenticity into the digital realm, making ownership of digital assets provable, secure, and part of the public record.
-This is giving new value to everything from digital artworks to memes to video game avatars.
+NFTs bring proof of authenticity into the digital realm, making ownership of digital assets provable, secure, and part of the public record.
+This creates opportunities for businesses across industries, giving new value to everything from digital apparel to artworks to branded collectibles.

 That's the simple version, but there's much more to NFTs than just that.
 Read on to learn: